SPASA Members - The Industry Professionals

 As part of the application process, SPASA Pool Builder Members are vetted throughout the industry as to reputation and professionalism.
 They are also required to demonstrate exemplary trade and consumer references.

-SPASA Pool Builder Members also have access to the latest technical training, educational programmes and industry specific information to ensure their staff perform with technical excellence.
+SPASA Pool Builder Members also have access to the latest technical training, educational programs and industry-specific information to ensure their work is performed with technical excellence.

 “Do you use a SPASA Pool Construction Contract?”

 Many contracts can be confusing, or in the case of unregistered pool builders, you may even find there is no contract.
 Only SPASA Pool Builder Members can issue you with a SPASA Contract – a consumer friendly and easy to understand contract for the construction of your swimming pool or spa.

 The SPASA Contract is tailored for pool and spa construction and provides the latest consumer protection.